adklts/ai-medical-document-copilot/README.md

 python -m streamlit run app/ui/streamlit_app.py**

 ## Example Questions
-What is the diagnosis?
+-What is the diagnosis?
-What symptoms are present?
+-What symptoms are present?
-What treatment is recommended?
+-What treatment is recommended?
-What vital signs are recorded?
+-What vital signs are recorded?
-Summarize the patient data.
+-Summarize the patient data.

 ## Notes